threefoldtech/0-flist/zflist/README.md

-# zflist (currently zflist-edit)
+# zflist

 This is the main command line tool to use when you want to create/update an flist.
-It's a central point where you can do everything you want.
+It's a central point where you can do everything you want, using the `libflist`.

 # Motivation